berkyilmaz/ContactApp/README.md

-To use the Contacts app in the project directory, you can run:
+To use the Contacts app;

-### `yarn start`
+You need to run `yarn start` in the project directory.

-Runs the app in the development mode.\
+yarn start runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view application in your browser.

-You can view the application from the browser.
 From the Add section, you can add a contact name and number to the directory, and you can even filter from it.